acados/acados/docs/matlab_octave_interface/index.md

 source env.sh # Which can be found in the folder of one of the examples
 ```

-If you want to run an `acados` example from another folder, you need to export the envirionment variable `ACADOS_INSTALL_DIR` properly.
+If you want to run an `acados` example from another folder, you need to export the environment variable `ACADOS_INSTALL_DIR` properly.
-In the `env.sh` file it is assumed that `ACADOS_INSTALL_DIR` is folders up from the directory, in which the example is located.
+In the `env.sh` file it is assumed that `ACADOS_INSTALL_DIR` is two folders above the directory, in which the example is located.

 Afterwards, launch `Matlab` or `Octave` from the same shell.